 Come early, stay late, repeat.

 We’ve created a number of ticketing options so you can enjoy a little or a lot (we recommend the latter).
-You can buy individual tickets, a Festival Pass, or if you’re a high school student with a love for movies…you can join our Plaza Classic Film Club.
+You can buy individual tickets, a Festival Pass, or, if you’re a high school student with a love for movies, you can join our Plaza Classic Film Club.

-You can order a Festival Pass (or Passes) by clicking on the link on the “Tickets and Passes” page of this website.
+You can order a Festival Pass (or Passes) by clicking on the link on the Tickets & Passes page.

-In most cases we have scheduled films that may not be appropriate for children in later time slots and/or at times when there are other options provided.
+In most cases, we have scheduled films that may not be appropriate for children in later time slots and/or at times when there are other options provided.

-All films have an MPAA rating (or for older films a “not-rated”) listed on the schedule (so if you’re not sure, check).
-We don’t want to impose our own criteria on what you take your family to, but we will be enforcing the rating system and have noted specifically where age restrictions will be applied (mainly to R-rated movies.
+All films have an MPAA rating (many older films are not rated) listed on the schedule, so if you’re not sure, check).
+We don’t want to impose our own criteria on what you take your family to, but we will be enforcing the rating system and have noted specifically where age restrictions will be applied, mainly to R-rated movies.

 Yes – but we’re not baby-sitters.
 Feel free to bring your appropriately-aged kids down and drop them off.
 But we do mean “appropriately-aged”!
-(You’re the best judge of the maturity of your children, so we’ll leave that decision up to you.
+You’re the best judge of the maturity of your children, so we’ll leave that decision up to you.